ahdinosaur-os/npm.vim/README.md

 If set to non-zero, runs all commands in background (so you lose their output).

-Overridden by g:npm\_foreground.

-    g:npm_background = 1

-If set to non-zero, runs commands in foreground.
-This is the default and is best for long-running commands like "npm install".

-Overrides g:npm\_background

     g:npm_custom_commands = []

 If some NPM commands aren't being picked up, add them to this list.